dsluo/kartoffels.club/content/posts/2022-05-15-recommend-ffxiv-texture-mods.md

 **Teeth:**

 Like hands and feet, teeth need to be added on a model by model basis.
 Search xivmodarchive and FFXIV nexus to collect them all!
 Ignore the (OLD) tag, it doesn't mean anything. unless you want reaper eyes.
+I have a [collection pack on the Nexus with all the Player teeth and some NPC teeth.](https://www.nexusmods.com/finalfantasy14/mods/1507?tab=files)

 * 0 Illybites ([xivmodarchive search](https://www.xivmodarchive.com/search?sortby=rank&sortorder=desc&basic_text=illybites&types=1%2C3%2C7%2C9%2C12%2C15%2C2%2C4%2C8%2C10%2C14%2C11%2C5%2C13%2C6)) ([Male Viera](https://www.nexusmods.com/finalfantasy14/mods/1437) is on the Nexus)